sreenivasanac/constella/agentic_development_docs/project_design_plan/0_constella_design_plan.md

 - Establish installable package skeleton with `pyproject.toml`/`setup.cfg` scaffolding.
 - Implement embedding ingestion and K-Means clustering with deterministic seeding, attempting silhouette-based auto-selection of `n_clusters` when feasible while retaining a configurable fallback value (references: K-Means – https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html, silhouette score – https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html).
 - Generate an initial UMAP-based visualization to inspect cluster separation.
-- Expose `constella.pipelines.workflow.cluster_texts(texts, config)` returning cluster IDs, centers, metadata, and any silhouette diagnostics gathered.
+- Expose `constella.pipelines.workflow.cluster_texts(texts, config)` returning the collection with attached cluster IDs, metrics snapshot (silhouette, inertia, etc.), and visualization artifact references when generated.
 - If data visualisation is requested as a parameter, then generate and save a UMAP projection of the cluster as an image or PDF.

 **Modules & Responsibilities**
-- `config/schemas.py`: Define lightweight `ClusteringConfig` (fallback `n_clusters`, random seed, silhouette toggles) and optional `VisualizationConfig`.
+- `config/schemas.py`: Define dataclasses `ClusteringConfig` (fallback `n_clusters`, random seed, toggles for algorithms to find number of cluster like silhouette, Davies-Bouldin and elbow methods) and `VisualizationConfig`, plus snapshots for clustering metrics and visualization artifacts stored on collections.
-- `data/models.py`: Define dataclasses for `ContentUnit`, `EmbeddingVector`, `ClusterAssignment`.
+- `data/models.py`: Define dataclasses for `ContentUnit`, `ContentUnitCollection`.
 - `embeddings/base.py`: Minimal interface `embed_texts(self, texts: List[str]) -> List[List[float]]`.
 Provide an in-memory mock provider for tests.
-- `embeddings/adapters.py`: Implement LiteLLM-backed connector calling OpenAI embedding model `text-embedding-3-small`; expand to multi-provider registry in v0.3.
+- `embeddings/adapters.py`: Implement LiteLLM-backed connector calling providers like OpenAI embedding model `text-embedding-3-small` and Fireworks.
+Implemented token-aware batching and concurrent/async processing for embedding request for faster results;
-- `clustering/kmeans.py`: Function `run_kmeans(vectors: np.ndarray, config: ClusteringConfig) -> ClusterAssignment` using scikit-learn KMeans; evaluate candidate cluster counts via silhouette scoring when input size allows and fall back to the configured default, logging inertia either way.
+- `clustering/kmeans.py`: Function `run_kmeans(collection: ContentUnitCollection, config: Optional[ClusteringConfig]) -> ContentUnitCollection` attaching cluster IDs and metrics snapshots while evaluating silhouette, Davies-Bouldin, and elbow methods before falling back to configured defaults.
 - `visualization/umap.py`: Utility to project embeddings in UI for qualitative inspection of the clusters.
+Static plots as image as well as interactive D3.js HTML visualization.
 - `pipelines/workflow.py`: Orchestrate embed -> cluster -> (optional) visualize; convert embeddings to numpy arrays.
-When visualization is requested, save the UMAP plot to disk without forcing display or returning coordinates.
+When visualization is requested, save the UMAP plot to disk and return the enriched `ContentUnitCollection` with metrics/artifact metadata attached.
 - `config/settings.yaml`: Deferred; use module-level logging configuration in v0.1.

 **Data Flow**
-1. Client passes `List[ContentUnit]` or `List[str]` with optional lightweight workflow parameters.
+1. Client instantiates `ClusteringConfig` and/or `VisualizationConfig` objects with desired parameters, then passes `ContentUnitCollection` to workflow functions along with config objects.
-2. `cluster_texts` instantiates the LiteLLM-based embedding provider
+2. `cluster_texts` instantiates the LiteLLM-based embedding provider (defaults to Fireworks provider).
-3. Embedding vectors are generated in-memory, converted to `np.ndarray`, and used to evaluate silhouette scores across candidate cluster counts, to find optimum number of clusters, before running K-Means with the optimum (or fallback) `n_clusters`.
+3. Embedding vectors are generated in-memory, converted to `np.ndarray`, and optimal number of clusters is determined using Silhouette, Davies-Bouldin, and elbow methods before running K-Means with the optimum (or fallback) `n_clusters`.
 4. UMAP projection is computed from the embedding matrix for visualization.
-If visualization is requested, persist the plot as an image/PDF (UMAP coordinates need not be returned).
+If visualization config is provided, persist the plot as an image and HTML/JS interactive visualization.
-5. Output `ClusterAssignment` object containing cluster assignments per ContentUnit, cluster centers, cluster sizes, and silhouette diagnostics.
+5. Output returns the updated collection (with optional artifact metadata when visualization is enabled); diagnostics such as inertia are captured in the collection's metrics snapshot.

 **Testing**
 - Unit tests for `run_kmeans` (expected cluster counts with seeded inputs), silhouette-based selection paths, `cluster_texts` (ensures pipeline integrates and returns deterministic outputs for synthetic data), and UMAP projection shape validation.